 - A statement from the Revenue Commissioners confirming that the company has a real and continuous link with one or more economic activities being carried out in the State.
 Generally, this statement is acquired once a company has already been established for many years and has previously either had a non-EEA resident director and provided a bond during this time, or had an EEA resident director who is no longer with the company.

 4. Be aware that your personal assets are generally protected against the debts of the business.

 Limited Companies in Ireland have limited liability which means that unless you have been seen as trading recklessly or you have signed a personal guarantee with the bank, your personal assets cannot be taken.
 If there was a claim made against the business, only the company’s assets, such as property or equipment can be seized.

 5. You need to have at least one director.

 A director is generally responsible for managing the limited company on behalf of its shareholders (which can be the same people in small companies) and must adhere to the legal responsibilities.
-You need to have at least one EEA resident director or you have a non-resident bond with a statement from the Revenue Commissioners stating that your company has a ‘real and continuous link’ in Ireland.
+You need to have at least one EEA resident director or a non-resident bond with a statement from the Revenue Commissioners stating that your company has a ‘real and continuous link’ in Ireland.
 As a director of a Limited Company, it is important to comply with company law and one of these requirements is to file a B1 Annual Return each year.
 At Accountant Online, we offer new limited companies our Startup Offer which includes the filing of your first B1.
 Late filings incur penalties and fines.

 6. You need to have a company secretary.